EdWhitwellDev/Image-LaTeX/README.md

 ## 🚀 Outcome
 The **Image-LaTeX Converter** achieved its primary goal and served as a stepping stone for my learning.
 Notably:
-- It was a significant milestone in my journey as a developer.
+- Providing an excellent into to deep learning and web developement.
-- The project earned an **A** grade for my AQA NEA.
+- Earning an **A** grade for my AQA NEA.